rmosolgo/graphql-ruby/guides/pro/cursors.md

 For ungrouped relations, this issue is handled automatically by adding the model's `primary_key` to the order values.

+If you provide an unordered, grouped relation, `GraphQL::Pro::RelationConnection::InvalidRelationError` will be raised because an unordered relation _cannot_ be paginated in a stable way.

 ## Backwards Compatibility

 `GraphQL::Pro`'s `RelationConnection` is backwards-compatible.
 If it receives an offset-based cursor, it uses that cursor for the next resolution, then returns value-based cursors in the next result.